Game Over Dealing With Bullies In The Workplace

 Get a FREE Team-Building Activities Toolkit, when you join the Mind Tools Club before midnight, August 15.

-Find Out More
+Find Out MoreComments (55)

 Are You A Bully In The Workplace

-• Hi svaneck,
+- Hi svaneck,

 Thank you so much for such an eloquent observation.
 Your feedback is very valuable.
 I believe it was Winston Churchill who said, 'You can please all of the people some of the time, some of the people all of the time, but never all of the people all of the time.'
 I think this goes right alongside your experience.
-Thank you for your comment.
+Thank you for your comment. - I wish I had known this early in my career 30+ years ago.
+It would have saved me from learning the hard way.
+People coming into the workplace now have no reason not to leverage resources like this so they are better prepared and equipped to manage office politics.

 I have worked with and for a number of people where we did not 'mesh' well.
 However, rather than focusing on the other person, I focused on what I could control, which was me.
 I was always professional, ready to assist and supported the initiatives of the other person, while at the same time ensured everything was well communicated so others could see that we were working well together.
 I never reduced my level of support, as I had a reputation to uphold, and I try to always find common ground.
 Some of these very people I now have great working relationships with.

 You may not be able to win everyone over, but never compromise on your work ethic or integrity and ensure you are properly communicating and following up.
-Employers respond well to people who can work through difficult work relationships with aplomb.
+Employers respond well to people who can work through difficult work relationships with aplomb. - Hi Thilagavathi,

 Thank you for sharing your experience with us.
 Office politics afre often seen as negative, as you've experienced, but used appropriately they can be of value.